Structural Engineering · PE/SE Licensed

 Superstructure Design

 Gravity and lateral system design per ASCE 7 and IBC.
-Moment frames, braced frames, shear walls, diaphragm design, connection details, and column/beam sizing.
-Steel per AISC, concrete per ACI 318.
+Moment frames, braced frames, shear walls, diaphragm design, and connection details.
+Steel per AISC 360; concrete per ACI 318; cold-formed steel per AISI S100.

 04